jzhu95/curiosity-learning/Formula_One_Data_Analysis/README.md

 Very large dataset to manipulate especially with numerous joins from different spreadsheets.

 Included some simple yet effective analysis to see whether drivers/cars were getting "faster".

+Please note all code and comments were done in Rstudios, for best visuals, please download the file and run to produce the html file.